Embiid scores 35, 76ers dominate Celtics in 106-96 win

-BOSTON (AP) — Joel Embiid scored 35 points and the Philadelphia 76ers rolled to a 106-96 win over the Boston Celtics on Tuesday night.
+In just his second game back after being sidelined by a bruised bone in his left knee, Embiid scored 35 points and Philadelphia rolled to a 106-96 win over the Boston Celtics on Tuesday night.

-Danny Green added 17 points as the 76ers posted their third straight victory over the Celtics to sweep the season series.
+Danny Green added 17 points as the 76ers posted their third straight victory over the Celtics to sweep the season series for the first time since the 2000-2001 season.

-The 76ers have won both games since Embiid returned from a 10-game absence while he recovered from a bruised bone in his left knee.
-They have won three of four overall.
+Embiid went 16 for 20 at the foul line and grabbed six rebounds.
+He missed 10 games with the injury.

+“I’m not all the way there, but tonight is a big step,” Embiid said.

+It’s also a small bit of revenge for Philadelphia, which was swept by Boston in the first round of the playoffs last season.

+“It’s not just about what happened in the playoffs, every single year you want to win this matchup,” Embiid said.
+“That’s the mindset we gotta have against every team.
+But against Boston, that’s our rival.”

 Philadelphia led by 21 in the second half of the opener of a four-game trip.
+It has won three of four overall.

 Boston was trying for its first three-game win streak since early March.
 Jayson Tatum led the Celtics with 20 points, and Jaylen Brown finished with 17.